reseneweb/Grandia-Solutions/README.md

 **Expandable Product Details:** Each table row can be expanded to reveal a spectrum of available product colors, providing comprehensive details without cluttering the initial view.

-**Adaptable Data Grouping:** Users can categorize products based on type, brand, or category, utilizing toggle switches that reorganize the data on the fly.

 **Refined Filtering Options:** The inclusion of multi-select dropdowns allows for fine-grained filtering by brand and tags, with the product table updating instantaneously to reflect the selections.

 **Column Sorting:** Users can sort products directly from the table header, clicking to toggle between ascending and descending order based on any column criterion.